sombersomni/otf-event-service/README.md

 ### TIMESCALEDB
 [TimescaleDB](https://docs.timescale.com/api/latest/)
 The TimescaleDB table Task is only for tracking the state of tasks.
-A task can be in multiple states as it travels through all the backend services.
+A task is a time series that can move to multiple states as it travels through all the backend services.
 It could be in a **SCHEDULED** state when we schedule for it.
-It could be in a **STARTED** state as multiple services work on the task.
-It could also either be in a **FINISHED** or **FAILED** state depending on the circumstances of the processing.
+It could be in a **IN_PROGRESS** state as multiple services work on the task.
+It could also either be in a **COMPLETED** or **FAILED** state depending on the circumstances of the processing.
 The Photo Service could fail, but the Caption service might succeed in creating a caption.
 All these states must be considered as a task is worked on.
 If an outside service needs to update the state of a task, it will always go through the Task Manager.
 TaskRunners only worry about making tasks.
 The Task Manager will track if a task is successful based on